 Identifying Problem Aware Prospects

-Content Consumption:
+Content consumption:

-- Reading problem-focused articles or blogs
+- Reading problem-focused articles and blogs

 - Engaging with posts about industry challenges on LinkedIn

-Behavioral Indicators:
+Behavioral indicators:

 Prospecting Questions for Problem Aware Level

-Solution Introduction:
+Solution introduction:

-- “I noticed [company] is experiencing [problem].
-Most organizations at your stage don’t realize that [solution category] can eliminate this issue entirely.
-Would you be open to a brief conversation about how companies like [similar company] have solved this?”
+- “Most organizations at your stage don’t realize [solution category] can remove this issue entirely.
+Would you be open to a short conversation about how similar companies have handled it?”

 Engagement Strategy for Problem Aware Prospects